mattermost/docs/source/collaborate/make-calls.rst

 .. include:: ../_static/badges/ent-only.rst
   :start-after: :nosearch:

-From Mattermost v7.7, if you're the host of a meeting, you can record the call.
+From Mattermost v7.7, if you're the host of a meeting, you can record the call, unless your system admin has `disabled the host's ability to do so <https://docs.mattermost.com/configure/plugins-configuration-settings.html#enable-call-recordings-beta>`__.

-The recording includes audio as well as any screen sharing during the call.
-The default setting for a recording is 60 minutes, but your system admin may adjust that as needed.
-Ten minutes before the time limit is reached, you'll receive a reminder that the recording limit will be reached soon.

-If your call is going to continue and you still want to record, once the first recording is complete you can start a new one immediately after.
+Call recordings include audio, any screen sharing during the call, and `text captions <#add-captions-to-recorded-calls>`__, when enabled.
+The default setting for a recording is 60 minutes, but your system admin may `change the recording duration </configure/plugins-configuration-settings.html#maximum-call-recording-duration>`__ as needed.
+You'll receive a reminder 10 minutes before the recording limit is reached.
+If your call is going to continue beyond the recording limit, allow the first recording to complete, then start a new recording immediately after.

-When you stop recording, the recording is posted in the call thread as a file attachment.
-It's available to all users in the channel both during the call, and when the call has ended.
+When you stop recording, the recording file is posted in the call thread as an MP4 file attachment.
+It's available to all users in the channel both during the call, and after the call has ended.

 To record a call: